polypack-io/docs/src/content/docs/docs/installation.md

 ```

 ### Restart the deployment
-In the event you update your .env, or project files, you need to rebuild the image used for the deployment.
-This only takes a few moments, but is disruptive.
+In the event you want to restart or bring up your instance, you should use the following command.
 ```sh
 sh restart.sh
 ```